Choosing a host for your WordPress membership site can be tricky. A WordPress membership site can be resource-intensive and demanding on your server.

 - Trying to be a sysadmin to save a few bucks a month is not worth it.

-- Consider an experienced professional as further investment into your support team if you need custom server level console work done.
+- Consider an experienced professional as a further investment into your support team if you need custom server-level console work done.

 The final answer is performance if you’re still unclear on the most important factor for a WordPress membership site.